Prime Minister of Italy

 Prior to the establishment of the Italian Republic, the position was called President of the Council of Ministers of the Kingdom of Italy (Presidente del Consiglio dei ministri del Regno d'Italia).
-From 1925 to 1943 during the Fascist regime, the position was transformed into the dictatorial position of Head of the Government, Prime Minister Secretary of State (Capo del Governo, Primo Ministro Segretario di Stato) held by Benito Mussolini, Duce of Fascism, who officially governed on the behalf of the king of Italy.
+From 1925 to 1943 during the Fascist regime, the position was transformed into the dictatorial position of Head of the Government, Prime Minister, Secretary of State (Capo del Governo, Primo Ministro, Segretario di Stato) held by Benito Mussolini, Duce of Fascism, who officially governed on the behalf of the king of Italy.
 King Victor Emmanuel III removed Mussolini from office in 1943 and the position was restored with Marshal Pietro Badoglio becoming prime minister in 1943, although the original denomination of President of the Council was only restored in 1944, when Ivanoe Bonomi was appointed to the post of prime minister.
 Alcide De Gasperi became the first prime minister of the Italian Republic in 1946.

 The prime minister is the president of the Council of Ministers which holds executive power and the position is similar to those in most other parliamentary systems.
 The formal Italian order of precedence lists the office as being, ceremonially, the fourth-highest Italian state office after the president and the presiding officers of the two houses of parliament.
+In practice, the prime minister is the country's political leader and de facto chief executive.

-Giorgia Meloni is the incumbent prime minister since 22 October 2022.
+Giorgia Meloni has been the incumbent prime minister since 22 October 2022 and she is the first woman to hold the office in the history of the Italian Republic.